reflagcom/docs/introduction/concepts/filter.md

 ### Other context filter

 This filter can be used to check `other` context attributes against a set predicates.
-You can use any attribute name that your application sends to Bucket when evaluating feature access.
+You can use any attribute name that your application sends to Reflag when evaluating feature access.

 {% hint style="warning" %}
 * Company attribute filters using `First seen` and `Last seen` attributes cannot be used in targeting rules,